-Wavefront is a high-performance streaming analytics platform that helps you monitor and optimize your environment.
-Wavefront is unique because it can scale to very high data ingestion rates and query loads.
-You can collect data from many services and sources across your entire application stack, and can look at details for earlier data collected by Wavefront.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) is a high-performance streaming analytics platform that supports observability for metrics, counters, histograms, and traces/spans.
+The product is unique because it scales to very high data ingestion rates and query loads.
+You can collect data from many services and sources across your entire application stack, and can look at details for earlier data that were ingested earlier.